No Fee Unless We Win Your Case

 Traditionally, courts ruled that a person whose negligence contributed to their own damages was barred from recovery.
 Under this rule, people who were even 10% at fault for a car accident couldn’t recover anything from a driver who was 90% at fault.

 The harsh contributory negligence rule is still the law in several states.
-Other states changed their laws to allow people to recover compensation even if their negligence did contribute to the accident in which they were injured.
+Other states changed their laws to allow people to recover compensation even if their negligence contributed to the accident in which they were injured.

 Under Washington’s comparative negligence law, courts assign a percentage of fault to each negligent party in an accident case, and their recovery is reduced in proportion to their fault.